 Remote Access is a livestream access option to our courses and conferences.
 Remote Access enables you to watch the course or conference taking place in real time, with the capacity to submit questions to presenters and forums.
 Information relating to a course or conference's livestream will be sent to you via email once you have registered.

 Digital Access is our new, online option to our courses and conferences.
 Digital Access enables you to watch an entire course or conference anywhere, anytime.
 The Face to Face course is recorded in full, including all Q&A sessions, group activities, course handouts, etc, and is available for you to watch within fourteen (14) days.
 Access to this content lasts for one month, after which access will expire.

-This one day conference provides an opportunity for teachers and related professionals to learn more about the current research and practices related to the education of students with hearing loss.
-Presentations will focus on current research and best practice, and trade displays will bring you up to date with current resources!
+This one day conference provides an opportunity for Teachers of the Deaf, school support staff, parents and related health professionals to learn more about the current research and practices related to the education of students with hearing loss.